nemaaalqetami/code-201-reading-notes/README.md

 # code 201 reading notes

  ### brief description about github :
- GitHub is a hosting site where developers and programmers can upload the code they create and work collaboratively to improve it, it's a version control using Git,it's an open-
+ GitHub is a hosting site where developers and programmers can upload the code they create and work collaboratively to improve it, it's a version control using Git,it's an open source repository

- source repository
+ ### what the benefit of using `GitHub` :

 *`Table of Contents for code 201` : *